Structured Bitmap-to-Mesh Triangulation for Geometry-Aware Discretization of Image-Derived Domains: Numerical Results

-\paragraph{Holomorphic reconstructions} Figure~\ref{fig:comparison_holo} shows holomorphic 1-form reconstructions of the three benchmark domains.
-For each case, we compute a conformal parameterization using the Gu–Yau algorithm~\cite{Gu2002ComputingCS}, obtain a holomorphic 1-form on the SBMT mesh (via discrete Hodge decomposition), and map the resulting scalar potential back to the image plane as a texture.
-These experiments illustrate that SBMT meshes are not only geometrically well behaved but also compatible with elliptic PDE solvers used in structure-aware image processing.
+\paragraph{Holomorphic reconstructions} Figure~\ref{fig:comparison_holo} shows holomorphic 1-form reconstructions on the three benchmark domains.
+For each case, we compute a conformal parameterization using the Gu--Yau algorithm~\cite{Gu2002ComputingCS}, obtain a holomorphic 1-form on the SBMT mesh (via discrete Hodge decomposition), and map the resulting scalar potential back to the image plane as a texture.
+These experiments illustrate that SBMT meshes are not only geometrically well behaved, but also compatible with elliptic PDE solvers used in structure-aware image processing.

 \paragraph{Local boundary behavior} To visualize how each method behaves in the most challenging regions, Figure~\ref{fig:local_triangulation_comparison} zooms into high-curvature boundary tips on the star and Y-shaped domains.
 In both examples, SBMT preserves an almost equilateral pattern up to the boundary: the interior grid remains regular, and only a few triangles in a thin boundary strip deviate from the ideal shape in order to embed the polygonal contour exactly.
-Triangle and Gmsh also respect the boundary constraints, but their local meshes display more irregular connectivity and a wider range of element shapes near the constrained edges, reflecting their global optimization objectives.
+Triangle and Gmsh also satisfy the boundary constraints, but their local meshes display more irregular connectivity and a wider range of element shapes near the constrained edges, reflecting their global optimization objectives.

-From a geometric standpoint, the mild deviation from equilateral shapes in this narrow boundary band is acceptable: it is spatially localized, and the small-area cells there capture the fine-scale variation induced by sharp corners or tight curvature.
-For SBMT in particular, these elements still respect the theoretical quality bounds in Section~\ref{subsec:geom-quality}, and they do not propagate into the interior.
+From a geometric standpoint, the mild deviation from equilateral shapes in this narrow boundary band is acceptable: it is spatially localized, and the resulting small-area cells capture the fine-scale variation induced by sharp corners or tight curvature.
+For SBMT in particular, these boundary-band elements still satisfy the theoretical quality bounds in Section~\ref{subsec:geom-quality}, and they do not propagate into the interior.

 \paragraph{Minimum-angle distributions} Finally, we compare the full distributions of minimum triangle angles for the three methods.
 For each mesh, we compute the minimum interior angle of every triangle, quantize it into bins of width $2^\circ$ over $[0^\circ,180^\circ)$, and accumulate a histogram.
 The histogram is then represented at the bin centers ($1^\circ, 3^\circ, 5^\circ, \dots$) and smoothed with a short Gaussian kernel along the angle axis to produce a continuous curve.
 Counts are displayed on a logarithmic scale to reveal both the bulk behavior and the tails.